Stigeweard/mobx-article-prac/README.md

 # mobx-article-prac
-Article and comment display practice app using react+mobx
+Article and comment display practice app created using react+mobx

 * Type in the input box and hit enter to post an article.